-As you might have gotten the idea by now, caching is crucial for speed and optimization of the site.
-Given that most developers tend to be pushed to overoptimize website, speed has become a vital element.
+As you might have gotten the idea by now, caching is crucial for the speed and optimization of the site.
+Given that most developers tend to be pushed to overoptimize websites, speed has become a vital element.
 Here is where Doctrine Cache comes in to rescue the day – it aims to boost performance.

 Already in its 2nd stage, Doctrine is something that programmers know as ORM – object-relational mapper for PHP 7.1+.
 It aims to boost performance by using Data Mapper, aiming to separate your domain logic from the business persistence in a database management system that is relational.

-To put it more simply, the main benefit of Doctrine is to focus on a logic process that is object-based.
+To put it more simply, the main benefit of Doctrine is to focus on a logical process that is object-based.
 This means that it assumes that persistence is only a secondary issue.
 There are several benefits to this and one of them is something that the Doctrine team calls “Entities”.
 These “entities” are basically PHP objects that have unique identifiers, known as “primary key”.
 The main idea here is to detect the PHP objects faster, so that performance can be increased.
 The process of Doctrine 2 is configured in a way that it won’t clone or implement an object, unless its key is valid, making it close to errorless.

 Pimple Dependency Injection Container

 Created for maintenance and stability, the Pimple Dependency Injection Container is a technology that is very crucial to having a stable CMS platform.
 It uses, just one Class and one Line and it can manage both services as well as parameters.
 Pimple has the following capabilities:

 Defining Shared Services